Operation Deep Freeze: Subsequent developments

 In March 1993, the U.S. Navy hosted a two-day workshop with representatives of the National Science Foundation, Air National Guard, and other interested parties to explore logistics support options for the operation.
 A draft concept of operations had been prepared by the Air Directorate of the National Guard Bureau in 1993.
 In February 1996, a commitment was made to transfer the Operation Deep Freeze mission and all LC-130H aircraft operating within the U.S. Department of Defense to the Air National Guard.
 In September 1996, senior officers from the 109th Airlift Wing briefed the National Guard Bureau on their concept of operations and the status of their preparations to implement Operation Deep Freeze.

-Under the transition plan which they had developed, the Air National Guard would continue to augment the United States Navy during the October 1996 – March 1997 operating season for the United States Antarctic Program.
+Under the transition plan which they had developed, the Air National Guard would continue to augment the U.S. Navy during the October 1996 – March 1997 operating season for the United States Antarctic Program.
 At the end of the October 1997 – March 1998 season, the Air National Guard would assume command of the program.
 During the third year of the transition program (October 1998 to March 1999), the U.S. Navy would augment the ANG before the latter took over the entire program the following year.
 There would be seven LC-130s in theater.
-They would stage from Christchurch International Airport in Christchurch, New Zealand to McMurdo Station, Antarctica.
+They would stage from Christchurch International Airport in Christchurch, New Zealand, to McMurdo Station, Antarctica.
 Traditional Guardsmen, technicians, and the cadre of Active Guard Reservists specifically brought on board to support Operation Deep Freeze would all be involved in the mission.
 When fully transitioned to the Air National Guard, the 109th Airlift Wing would have ten LC-130s in its inventory.
 These would include upgrades of four LC-130 aircraft in-service with the unit plus three new aircraft and three that would be transferred from the U.S. Navy.
 Air National Guard estimates of the savings to be realized by consolidating the operation in the hands of the 109th Airlift Wing ranged from US $5 million to US$15 million a year.
 The actual transition to Air Guard control began in March 1996.